matthiasn/octopress-blog/source/_posts/2013-06-23-angularjs-and-play-framework.markdown

 What is an **[Iteratee](http://www.playframework.com/documentation/api/2.1.1/scala/index.html#play.api.libs.iteratee.Iteratee)**?
 An Iteratee is a function that represents a single step of an ongoing computation.
 Any state it might have is immutable; supplying input results in a new function / a new Iteratee.
 This ongoing computation is driven by an Enumerator which keeps track of the latest step.
 The Enumerator calls the associated Iteratee function with new input when available and then stores that resulting Iteratee (and so on).
 The way state is handled is somewhat comparable to a fold function that holds intermediate state in an accumulator using an immutable data structure, with the difference here being that the computation can run over an infinite stream.

 **[Enumeratees](http://www.playframework.com/documentation/api/2.1.1/scala/index.html#play.api.libs.iteratee.Enumeratee)** are adapters between Enumerators and Iteratees.
-They allow for example type transformation or filtering.
-The filter Enumeratee makes sure input is only used when the input matches the criteria, which here is the message being for the correct chat room for a particular stream / client connection.
+They allow, for example, type transformation or filtering.
+The filter Enumeratee makes sure input will only be used when the input matches the criteria, which in this case is the message for the correct chat room for a particular stream / client connection.
 EventSource provides a transforming Enumeratee for wrapping chunks as Server Sent Events.

-In the **chatFeed** function we have a chain of Enumerator and two Enumeratees: **chatOut &> filter(room) &> EventSource()** which results in a composed Enumerator.
+In the **chatFeed** function we have a chain of Enumerator and two Enumeratees: **chatOut &> filter(room) &> EventSource()**, which results in a composed Enumerator.
 We pass this composed Enumerator into Ok.stream, which internally connects the Enumerator with a simple Iteratee.
-This simple Iteratee does not hold intermediate state, it only does something for each input item: deliver it as a chunk of bytes to the client over the open HTTP connection.
+This simple Iteratee does not hold intermediate state; it only does something for each input item: deliver it as a chunk of bytes to the client over the open HTTP connection.

 Let's visualize this: